Check out our Open Stage Performances

 Barong Dance

 The show commences with Tabuh Penegak Bebarongan repertoire that is principally used as accompaniment to the Barong dance performance.
 The dynamic rhythmic refinements of the piece mostly involving interlocking kekotekan technique embellished with solo drum makes it distinctive to other music.
-Every Thursday and Sunday at 7.00 pm.

 From: Rp150.000